 My wife flew down to Central America on Copa Air and back on American this month for a trip because she couldn’t get an afternoon flight back on the former.
 The difference was like living in a luxury condo and then being sent to the slums.
 Plus she got socked with a $25 bag fee that was not disclosed in the booking process or in the e-mail confirmation.
 And Copa isn’t even as nice as the Asian or Middle Eastern airlines, so if you’re crossing an ocean you have even less incentive to go domestic.
 (On Transatlantic flights on America, your first bag is free, but if you need to pack a second because you’re doing a presentation, you’re a musician, or you want to take sports equipment, look out!
 The second bag is $100.)

 Think your first bag is free going to Europe on Delta?
 Not if you didn’t see the word “basic” when you booked.
 As the Washington Post noted in an article linked below, “Starting April 10, it will charge basic economy passengers fees for checked bags — $60 for the first one and $100 for the second.”
 Ouch.
-Wow Air and Norwegian are looking better all the time.
+Norwegian Air is looking better all the time.

 The U.S. Airlines Have a New Friend in the White House